starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/template.rst

     4. Modify the contents of the output block.
 The ``.cairo`` code block will be executed during documentation testing and will raise an error if the contents of the output block do not match the test output exactly.
-    5. Remove this section
+    5. Check that the path to deploy_notes.rst is correct (../deploy_notes.rst)

-.. |Progname| replace:: template
+    6. Remove this section

 Create a file called ``MyProgram.cairo`` with the following contents:

-.. tested-code:: cairo example_|Progname|_code
+.. tested-code:: cairo example_TEMPLATE_code

     %builtins output